alextliu/academic-webpage/content/publication/liu-extended-successive-convex-2022-a/index.md

 url_code: "https://github.com/alextliu/PRDL_SmoothingSCA"

 # Summary.
 An optional shortened abstract.
-summary: This paper develops efficient parallel algorithms for the phase retrieval with dictionary learning problem by extending the successive convex approximation framework using a smooth majorization.
+summary: Developing parallel algorithms for the phase retrieval with dictionary learning problem by extending the successive convex approximation framework using a smooth majorization.
 ---